dask/dask/docs/source/joblib.rst

    with parallel_backend('distributed', scheduler_host='HOST:PORT'):
        # normal Joblib code

-For example you might distributed a randomized cross validated parameter search as follows:
+Note that scikit-learn bundles joblib internally, so if you want to specify the joblib backend you'll need to import ``parallel_backend`` from scikit-learn instead of ``joblib``.
+As an example you might distributed a randomized cross validated parameter search as follows.

 .. code-block:: python

    import distributed.joblib
+   # Scikit-learn bundles joblib, so you need to import from
+   # `sklearn.externals.joblib` instead of `joblib` directly
-   from joblib import Parallel, parallel_backend from sklearn.datasets import load_digits
+   from sklearn.externals.joblib import parallel_backend
+   from sklearn.datasets import load_digits
    from sklearn.grid_search import RandomizedSearchCV from sklearn.svm import SVC